What is a Data Warehouse?

 - Easier to understand and query - simplified single model.
 No more duplicate tables, confusing column names, or mysterious values.

-- Faster to work with for the data team.
+- Faster for the data team to use.
 Less time is needed to clean and transform data to perform analysis.

 - Approachable to work with for business users.
-Complex joins have been reduced and the correct column to us is obvious.
+Complex joins have been reduced and the correct column is obvious.

 - Maintainable with less time and effort.
 After adopting naming conventions and a style guide you can maintain as you add data.